AICAN-Research/breast-epithelium-segmentation/README.md

 Segmentation of epithelial cells from Hematoxylin and Eosin stained slides using cytokeratin as ground truth.

 ## Create dataset and train model:
+To create the datasets you need five (for wsi) or six (for tma) images of each slide: he images (.vsi), ck images (.vsi), thresholded dab-channel (.tiff), manual annotations of benign/in situ lesions (.ome.tif), annotations of areas to remove (.ome.tif), and triplet info (.ome.tif).

 ### Create epithelial mask from ck images:

 QuPath: